Snyk

 Event timeline

-Issues from Snyk and vulnerabilities detected in Git will populate in the entity's event timeline, which you can find from the Events tab in the sidebar.
-Issues and vulnerabilities will display alongside other events, like K8s changes, Git commits, and on-call incidents.
+Issues from Snyk and vulnerabilities detected in Git appear in the entity's event timeline, which you can find from the Events link in the entity's sidebar.
+Issues and vulnerabilities display alongside other events, such as K8s changes, Git commits, and on-call incidents.

 With the Snyk integration, you can create Scorecard rules and write CQL queries based on Snyk projects.